Ronny Lee: Writer

 For Hansen Publications in 1964, Lee arranged the music from the Beatles' "A Hard Day's Night" for guitar.
 For Williamson Music in 1966, he arranged "The Sound of Music : selection for guitar solo".
 Also in 1966, for Sam Fox Publishing Co.
 Lee arranged "Guitar selections from Man of La Mancha".
 For Sam Fox Publishing Co. in 1972, he arranged "Magical Melodies: for guitar"——which included music and lyrics by Lerner and Loewe and John Denver.

 In the early 1960s Lee wrote more than 40 guitar instruction books for various publishers.
 These included "Folk Strums for Guitar", "Beginner's Chord Book", "Rock 'N' Roll Guitar Book", and "Classic Guitar Book".
 In 1964 Alfred Music called Lee "undoubtedly the 'hottest' writer of fretted instrument instruction books today.
 He specializes in 'instant best sellers' as it is not unusual to have pre-publication orders running in the thousands before his book is off the press."
-In 1971 Alfred considered Lee's "Ronny Lee Guitar Method" so salable that it bought the back cover of a Musical Merchandise Review issue to advertise it.
+In 1971 Alfred considered Lee's "Ronny Lee Guitar Method" so saleable that it bought the back cover of a Musical Merchandise Review issue to advertise it.
 By 1979 he had increased this to more than 80 guitar instruction books.
 Alfred Music is still selling Lee's "Christmas Guitar Book" and "Beginners's Chord Book".
 However his "Twist Music for Guitar" and "Rhythm and Blues for Guitar", books of original compositions written for Sam Fox Publishing Co., are among those no longer in print.

-One of Lee's most-enduring books is his "Jazz Guitar Method", which he wrote for Mel Bay Publications as two volumes in 1962.
-Mel Bay is still selling "this highly acclaimed study of jazz rhythm chords and their application [that] contains extensive instruction on jazz chord accompaniment and chord substitution" as a single volume in paper and as an eBook as of 2015.